jibarozzo/endophyte-leaf-traits/README.md

-# endophyte-leaf-traits
+# Leaf traits and endophytes interactions with herbivores and pathogen in tropical woody species.
-R code for data wrangling and analyses of project bAR 12/10/2022
+R code for bioinformatic and statistical analyses.
+BAR 06/29/2023